openlilylib/snippets/meta/contributing.md

 undocumented snippets rather than no snippets.
 Of course, we ask you to add missing documentation later.

-It is good practice to write the snippet as a compilable LilyPond file and create a usage example as part of the documentation.
+All snippets should have a usage example.
+In some cases (for example snippets from "simple-examples" category), the snippet itself will provide an example, but in case of "advanced" snippets the example should be placed in a separate file.
+This is because we want the snippets to be "indcludeable": if a snippet defines some useful function, we want to just download an `.ily` file with the definition and `\include` it, without having to remove usage examples from the included file.

-If you provide an example that is complex and needs lots of explanation you can add a [Markdown](http://en.wikipedia.org/wiki/Markdown)- formatted documentation file which can be displayed automaticall by the GitHub web interface.
+Such mutli-file snippets should always be placed in their own subdirectories.

-Either place the snippet in its own subdirectory and add a `README.md` file in that directory.
-This will automatically be displayed when opening the directory.
-Or add a `NAME-OF-SNIPPET-FILE-doc.md` beside the snippet which will also be displayed when clicked on.
+If your snippet is complex and needs lots of explanation, we recommend writing it in a [Markdown](http://en.wikipedia.org/wiki/Markdown)- formatted `README.md` file.
+GitHub automatically displays the `README.md` file when one's viewing a directory in GitHub's web interface.

 Pull Requests